Max Muncy Player Props: Dodgers vs. Phillies

-On Monday, Max Muncy (batting .296 in his past 10 games) and the Los Angeles Dodgers face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+On Tuesday, Max Muncy (.535 on-base percentage in past 10 games, 117 points above season-long percentage) and the Los Angeles Dodgers play the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
 First pitch is at 10:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Cardinals.
+In his most recent game he had a one-hit performance (1-for-4) against the Phillies.

 Max Muncy Game Info & Props vs. the Phillies